We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to the 2015 article, there’s a trend toward adding an atypical antipsychotic to a stimulant medication when individuals don’t respond to one medication and have severe aggression.
 Some research has found this strategy to be “somewhat efficacious.”
 The authors stressed the importance of seeing a child psychiatrist.
 This is especially critical when children need multiple medications.

 Check out online resources.
 You can find a slew of online resources on parenting.
 For example, ParentingCheckup.org includes a variety of helpful videos for preventing and responding to challenging behavior.
-The Centers for Disease Control and Prevention has general information on parenting toddlers and preschoolers.

 Find parenting books that resonate with you.
 There are many books that help with behavioral problems, some of which directly address oppositional defiant disorder (ODD).
 The key is to find an approach that resonates with you.
 Also, if you’re working with a therapist, ask them for a recommendation.
 In addition to the books already mentioned (in the Psychotherapy section), here are other titles to check out: